 Would you like to “design” your own cash back program?
 The U.S. Bank Cash+ Visa Signature lets you do just that, so you are earning bonus cash back on your most common purchases.

-The card’s cash back program allows you to designate two 5% cash back categories (on up to $2,000 spent combined per quarter; 1% thereafter) and one 2% cash back categories from a preset list of categories for each cash back rate.
+The card’s cash back program allows you to designate two 5% cash back categories (on up to $2,000 spent per quarter; 1% thereafter) and one 2% cash back category from a preset list of categories for each cash back rate.
 Every quarter, you can change these categories in anticipation of your spending pattern.
 All other purchases earn 1% cash back.